ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
-Partly sunny, with a high near 86.
-West northwest wind around 6 mph.
-Chance of precipitation
+Partly sunny.
+High near 86, with temperatures falling to around 84 in the afternoon.
-         is 50%.<br></div>
+         Northeast wind around 2 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">